The Who and the Why

 Careers

-The University of Iowa’s College of Dentistry is searching for a full-time clinical or tenure-track faculty member in the Department of Oral Pathology, Radiology & Medicine.
-Major responsibilities include: • Active participation in the departmental faculty...
+The University of Iowa’s College of Dentistry is searching for a full-time clinical or tenure-track faculty member in the Department of Operative Dentistry.
+Major responsibilities include clinical and didactic teaching at the pre- and post-doctoral levels and...

 Flossline - Fall 2022